 - Appropriates \$96.3 million in 2022-23, and \$45.1 million in 2023-24 and 2024-25, split between the General Fund and the Unemployment Compensation Disability Fund, to continue financing vendor services contracts that were entered into during the COVID-19 Pandemic.
 Vendors provide services to reduce fraud, manage the workload backlog, and improve the claimant experience for Californians filing for benefit payments. - Allocates \$136,030,000 in 2022-23, split evenly between the General Fund and the Unemployment Compensation Disability Fund for the EDDNext modernization effort.
 This anticipated multi-year effort would focus on EDD's benefits systems and services' modernization, including improvement to customer service across unemployment insurance, disability insurance, and paid family leave benefit programs.
-Adopts budget language making funding contingent on EDD demonstrating satisfactory progress towards implementation milestones.
+Adopts budget language making funding contingent on EDD demonstrating satisfactory progress towards implementation milestones. - Allocates \$10.2 million General Fund in 2022-23, \$6.1 million in 2023-24 and 2024-25, and authorizes 29 cybersecurity positions, totaling \$22.4 million, in order to assist with fraud mitigation and improve cybersecurity and suspicious event monitoring, response, and resiliency. - Includes \$21.5 million in 2022-23 (\$8.9 million General Fund, \$12.6 million Unemployment Compensation Disability Fund) and \$9.9 million in 2023-24 (\$3.1 million General Fund, \$6.8 million Unemployment Compensation Disability Fund) to support EDD fraud investigation and interdiction efforts, provide financial assistance to local prosecutors engaged in criminal cases, support legal records and file management, fund dedicated staff for restitution and asset recovery. - Provides \$23.5 million General Fund for 2022-23, 2023-24, and 2024-25, totaling \$70.5 million, for continued funding of the Department's Information Technology Branch (ITB) 122 Unemployment Insurance workload positions to maintain support for current and future workload at the Department. - Includes \$4.9 million in 2022-23, \$5.7 million in 2023-24, and \$6.2 million in 2024-25, split between the General Fund and the Disability Insurance Fund, to cover annual licensing costs associated with the Microsoft Office 365 Enterprise License Agreement. - Funds \$1.5 million General Fund and 10 positions annually for three years to operate the Unemployment Insurance Command Center Division (UICCD).
+This Command Center is responsible for workload forecasting and management, and call center data collection. - Authorizes \$2,199,000 and 4.6 positions in 2022-23, \$934,000 and 3.6 positions in 2023-24, and \$720,000 and 3.5 positions in 2024-25, totaling \$3,853,000 from the EDD Contingent Fund in order to administer the provisions of AB 110 (Petrie-Norris, Chapter ASSEMBLY BUDGET COMMITTEE

-- Allocates \$10.2 million General Fund in 2022-23, \$6.1 million in 2023-24 and 2024-25, and authorizes 29 cybersecurity positions, totaling \$22.4 million, in order to assist with fraud mitigation and improve cybersecurity and suspicious event monitoring, response, and resiliency. - Rejects the Administration proposal to allocate \$1 million and 6.5 positions in 2021-22, \$23.6 million and 24 positions in 2022-23, \$12 million and 24 positions in 2023-24, and \$9 million and 15 positions in 2024-25, split between the General Fund and the Unemployment Compensation Disability Fund for identity theft awareness / prevention and fraud investigative support. - Provides \$23.5 million General Fund for 2022-23, 2023-24, and 2024-25, totaling \$70.5 million, for continued funding of the Department's Information Technology Branch (ITB) 122 Unemployment Insurance workload positions to maintain support for current and future workload at the Department. - Includes \$4.9 million in 2022-23, \$5.7 million in 2023-24, and \$6.2 million in 2024-25, split between the General Fund and the Disability Insurance Fund, to cover annual licensing costs associated with the Microsoft Office 365 Enterprise License Agreement. - Funds \$1.5 million General Fund and 10 positions annually for three years to operate the Unemployment Insurance Command Center Division (UICCD).
-This Command Center is responsible for workload forecasting and management, and call center data collection. - Authorizes \$2,199,000 and 4.6 positions in 2022-23, \$934,000 and 3.6 positions in 2023-24, and \$720,000 and 3.5 positions in 2024-25, totaling \$3,853,000 from the EDD Contingent Fund in order to administer the provisions of AB 110 (Petrie-Norris, Chapter 511, Statutes of 2021).
-AB 121 requires the Department of Corrections and Rehabilitation (CDCR) to provide the names, social security numbers (SSN), known aliases, birthdates, booking date and expected release date of current incarcerated individuals to EDD for the purpose of preventing payments on fraudulent claims for UI benefits. - Includes \$241,000 one-time funding from the EDD Contingent Fund and one position in 2022-23 in order to administer the provisions of AB 397 (Mayes, Chapter 516, Statutes of 2021).
-AB 397 requires the EDD to provide notice and allow a claimant to dispute the potential disqualification prior to actually disqualifying an individual from receiving benefits.
+511, Statutes of 2021).
+AB 121 requires the Department of Corrections and Rehabilitation (CDCR) to provide the names, social security numbers (SSN), known aliases, birthdates, booking date and expected release date of current incarcerated individuals to EDD for the purpose of preventing payments on fraudulent claims for UI benefits.